godalming123/server-docker-files/readme.md

-sudo docker compose --project-directory immich up -d sudo docker compose --project-directory jellyfin up -d sudo docker compose --project-directory nextcloud up -d
+sudo docker compose --project-directory immich up -d sudo docker compose --project-directory jellyfin up -d sudo docker compose --project-directory nextcloud up -d sudo docker compose --project-directory caddy up -d
 ```

 ### 6. Setup the containers
 #### Immich
-Go to `http://THE.SERVERS.IP.ADDRESS:2283/`, and setup your account.
+Go to `https://imich.YOUR_DUCKDNS_DOMAIN.org/`, and setup your account.
 Immich has some AI features enabled out of the box that only ever run on the server, where the data is *never* sent to a third party.
 Howerver, this cuases the server to use 100% CPU until it has processed all of the photos that you upload when you import your photos and videos.
 These AI features can be disabled by pressing Administration -> Jobs -> Stop job.
 #### Nextcloud
-Go to `https://THE.SERVERS.IP.ADDRESS:1234/`, click through the self-signed certificate warning, and setup your account.
-Use the SQLite database (I cannot get a different DB to work).
+Go to `https://nextcloud.YOUR_DUCKDNS_DOMAIN.org/`, and setup your account.
+Use the SQLite database (I cannot get any other DB to work).
 #### Jellyfin
-Go to `http://THE.SERVERS.IP.ADDRESS:8096/web/index.html#!/wizardstart.html` and setup your account.
+Go to `http://jellyfin.YOUR_DUCKDNS_DOMAIN.org/web/index.html#!/wizardstart.html` and setup your account.

 ### 7. Setup automatic updates for your OS
 Here is the command for debian: